mexca/mexca/README.md

 ## Installation
 Mexca supports Python >=3.7 and Python <= 3.9.
+We recommend installing mexca via the terminal/command prompt.

+### Installation steps on Windows
-We recommend to install mexca in a new virtual environment, e.g., using `venv`:
+Open the terminal/command prompt (right-clicking the Windows icon in the bottom-left corner of your screen, or with the keyboard shortcut Windows Key + X).
+We recommend to install mexca in a new virtual environment, e.g., using `venv`, so type the following within the terminal:

 ```console
 python3 -m venv mexca-venv